Current Students

 Lauren Koenig (MS in Criminal Justice & Criminology, 2025)

-Lauren recently completed her thesis, which investigated variation in pre-trial release decisions as a result of judges' decision making and focal concerns.
+Lauren's thesis investigated variation in pre-trial release decisions as a result of judges' decision making and focal concerns.

 Samara Camarillo (MS in Criminal Justice & Criminology, 2025)